In this article

 What Does Poor Cash Application Actually Cost?

-Poor cash application does not just slow your finance team.
-It creates a chain of downstream problems that compounds every week you leave it unaddressed: inflated DSO, misapplied payments, strained customer relationships, and cash you have already earned sitting locked in your AR aging report.
-For growing B2B businesses, that is a structural drag, not a minor accounting inconvenience.
+Poor cash application does not just slow your finance team; it creates a chain of downstream problems that compounds every week you leave it unaddressed.
+Inflated DSO, misapplied payments, strained customer relationships, and cash you have already earned sitting locked in your AR aging report are all symptoms of the same root issue.
+For growing B2B businesses, that is a structural drag on working capital, not a minor accounting inconvenience.
+The cost is real even though it never appears as a single line on a report.

 What Is Cash Application, and Why Does It Break Down?

-Teams that rely on manual processes absorb costs that never show up as a single line item.
-The direct labor cost is only the beginning; the indirect costs are far larger.
+It breaks down constantly because customers pay partial amounts, combine multiple invoices into one payment, send remittance through separate channels, or omit reference numbers entirely.
+Enterprise buyers routing payments through AP portals like Coupa and Ariba add another layer, because the remittance detail lives in the portal rather than in the payment file.
+Teams that rely on manual processes absorb costs that never show up as a single line item, and the direct labor cost is only the beginning; the indirect costs are far larger.

 What Are the Real Hidden Costs?